rjw57/anglo-saxon/texts/genesis_3_1_19.rst

   I would have said that *ficleaf* was singular initially but it is neuter and hence the plural is indeed the same if it has a long-stem.
 If you understand fully what long-stem means, you are doing better than I.

+:22:
+  *þa þa ... þa* is translated as "when ... then" by Mitchell and Robinson.